cBioPortal/enhanced-fixed-datatable/README.md

 ## Input Data Format
 The input data is an object with two attributes: "attributes" contains column info, and "data" contains table content. <br />
 The first attribute "attributes" is an array of object.
-Each element represents a column, and it has 3 attributes: attr_id, displayname and type. attr_id is the ID of a column. displayname is the name of a column displayed in the table header. type can be "STRING" or "NUMBER", which determines what kind of filter is used for a column.
+Each element represents a column, and it has 3 attributes: attr_id, display_name and datatype. attr_id is the ID of a column. display_name is the name of a column displayed in the table header. datatype can be "STRING" or "NUMBER", which determines what kind of filter is used for a column.
 A column with attr_id "id" is required as the ID of a row. <br />
 The second attribute "data" is also an array of object.
 Each element represents a cell, and it has 3 attributes: attr_id, id and attr_val. id represents which row the cell belongs to, and attr_id is the column id of the cell. attr_val is the cell content.